Join the Breads of the Creative Cities Project

 Fabriano

 The second edition expanded with more Creative Cities joining and meetings with knowledge keepers.
-Results were showcased at the XIII Annual Meeting in Fabriano, Italy, through a round table and a buffet featuring local bakers’ typical products offered to the delegates.
+Results were showcased at the XIII Annual Meeting in Fabriano, Italy, through a round table and a buffet featuring typical products from local bakers — a celebration of bread recipes and culinary heritage from across the network.

 Edition 2020 - 2021